White pattern header image 1 v2

 In assessing risk related to our material topics we consider their potential impact on our business across the following risk categories:

-1. People, including impacts to staff, contractors, suppliers, customers and the public (including public property, communities, iwi and mana whenua)
+1. People, including impacts to staff, contractors, suppliers, customers and the public (including local communities and mana whenua)

 2. Financial – Increased costs, loss of revenue and reduction in value